-There are primarily four different types of ductwork that can be installed in a residential or commercial space.
+There are four different types of ductwork that can be installed in a residential or commercial space.
 Each has its advantages and disadvantages, so it’s important to learn about each type before choosing one for your project.

 Fiberboard ducts are constructed of fiberglass strands held together by resin with added foil on the exterior for added insulation.
 Fiberboard strands help texture the interior.
 Dust and debris may get trapped in these folds – so long-term air quality and efficiency may be concerning.
 Typically, fiberboard ducts cost less than sheet metal.
 A good solution to help relieve these concerns is to have a good quality air filter installed and changed out regularly.
 HVAC system manufacturers often provide a recommendation on which type of filter to use and how often to change it.

-Similar construction as a sheet metal duct, fiberglass ducts have an additional fiberglass lining to help limit heat loss.
+Similar construction of a sheet metal duct, fiberglass ducts have an additional fiberglass lining to help limit heat loss.
 Because of the sealed interior lining, these ducts require extreme cleaning that may cause ductwork to be less durable.
-Containing fiberglass lining can be plus to this type of duct to help reduce the noise an HVAC system may make; thus it is a favored choice in commercial buildings.
+Containing fiberglass lining can be a plus to this type of duct to help reduce the noise an HVAC system may make; thus it is a favored choice in commercial buildings.

-Using the right guidance tools to correctly design duct system should start with the use of Manual D. This manual from the Air Conditioning Contractors of America is the tool contractors are taught to use to calculate correct ductwork sizing for a space and HVAC system.
-The intent is to distribute air evenly, as to balance indoor temperatures and humidity.
+Using the right guidance tools to correctly design duct systems should start with the use of Manual D. This manual from the Air Conditioning Contractors of America is the tool contractors are taught to use to calculate correct ductwork sizing for a space and HVAC system.
+The intent is to distribute air evenly, so as to balance indoor temperatures and humidity.

-If contractors design a ductwork system incorrectly, the space will have hot/cold rooms because not enough or too much conditioned air is getting to them.
+If contractors design a ductwork system incorrectly, the space will have hot/cold rooms because not enough or too much-conditioned air is getting to them.
 Large amounts of energy and money may be wasted as energy bills will reflect higher than what they should be.

 To minimize heat loss from heated air and the heating of air-conditioned air, the best ductwork design will deliver conditioned air using the shortest routes possible.
 Designing the placement of an HVAC indoor unit to a centrally located position will prove to be the most efficient and compact route to deliver air.

-In many regions, building codes specify for R6 or R8 insulation for ducts located in attics.
+In many regions, building codes specify R6 or R8 insulation for ducts located in attics.
 These recommendations change periodically, so it’s best to understand your local or regional requirements.
 Some installers install an increased rated flex type ductwork such as R12 to R16.
 The cost may be minimal, and your customer may recoup it in the first two years of installation through lower energy costs.